Did you know that Lake Superior has its own stories about a lake monster?

 The Lake Superior Dragon

-Peter Unwin has a chapter (3rd) about the dragon, Misshepezhieu, in his book called "The Wolf's Head" (Viking, 2003).
+Peter Unwin has a chapter (the third) about the dragon, Misshepezhieu, in his book called "The Wolf's Head" (Viking, 2003).
 Below are some references from his book with various descriptions of the creature.
 These stories leave us with the opportunity to envision the dragon in various ways or as we wish.

 - Jean Allouez wrote about sacrifices to the spirit Missibizi in 1667 to make Sturgeon rise in the water.